 You can fly directly from Helsinki to Kemi Airport or nearby Rovaniemi Airport, which also serves a number of seasonal flights from European destinations such as London.
 From Rovaniemi, the drive to Kemi is around 1 hour 40 minutes.

-- Stay at SnowCastle on one of our Kemi tours
+- Stay at SnowCastle on one of these Kemi tours

 Until recently, the Snowhotel in Kirkenes, Norway, was reconstructed every winter after being left to melt in the spring.
 Today, the ice hotel remains standing 365 days a year, making it truly one of a kind.